 I want to find out more about Restorative justice in Merseyside

-Here on Merseyside, restorative justice is already being used to great effect and it is available to you too.
+Here on Merseyside, Restorative justice is already being used to great effect and it is available to you too.

 Restorative Solutions have been commissioned by the region's Police and Crime Commissioner to deliver restorative justice across the region.
 Their restorative justice team can help you find out more about how restorative justice works and whether it could help you cope and recover after a crime.